MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication.md

 An important consideration when the Bot Framework facilitates a user login is how to secure the sign-in URL.
 When a user is presented with a sign-in URL, this URL is associated with a specific conversation ID and user ID for that bot.
 This URL should not be shared, as it would cause the wrong sign-in to occur for a particular bot conversation.
 To mitigate security attacks regarding sharing the sign-in URL, it is necessary to ensure that the machine and person who clicks on the sign-in URL is the person who _owns_ the conversation window.

-Some channels such as Cortana, Teams, Direct Line, and WebChat are able to do this without the user noticing.
+Some channels such as Cortana, Microsoft Teams, Direct Line, and WebChat are able to do this without the user noticing.
 For example, WebChat uses session cookies to ensure that the sign-in flow took place in the same browser as the WebChat conversation.
 However, for other channels the user is often presented with a 6-digit _magic code_.
 This is similar to a built-in multi-factor authentication, as the Bot Framework Token Service will not release the token to the bot unless the user finishes the final authentication, proving that the person who signed-in has access to the chat experience by entering the 6-digit code.

 > [!IMPORTANT]
 > Please, keep in mind these important [Security considerations](~/rest-api/bot-framework-rest-direct-line-3-0-authentication.md#security-considerations).